 Knowle West Media Centre (phase one)

 The We Can Make project, run by Knowle West Media Centre, is exploring an innovative way to use micro-sites on a low-density housing estate in south Bristol, to create affordable homes.
-It will allow local residents to address their own housing needs – such as to downsize, thus freeing-up existing properties for larger households who are in need of more space – therefore increasing the overall housing supply.
+This page covers phase one of the project.

-The aim is to support the community to deliver its own affordable housing and therefore address its affordable housing shortage problem.
-By testing a model and creating tools to support the community, Knowle West Media Centre will enable up to 350 sites to be transferred to the community so that new homes can be created.
+The aim of this project was to support the community to deliver its own affordable housing and address its affordable housing shortage problem.
+By testing a model and creating tools to support the community, Knowle West Media Centre is working to enable up to 350 sites to be transferred to the community so that new homes can be created.

 Improved understanding of which ideas have potential to create change.

 We Can Make found that in Knowle West, a low-density, high deprivation 1930s housing estate in south Bristol, there are over 2,000 potential micro-sites where small homes could be constructed.
 The micros-sites are typically land in large back-gardens or between buildings, such as grassed verges.

 Although not all of these micro-sites will be suitable, We Can Make estimates that homes could be created on 10-15% of them.
 This would create a significant supply of land to build affordable housing in Knowle West, where there is currently a huge shortage.

 The estate also suffers with a lack of housing diversity, with almost all the homes being three-bed semi-detached houses.
 54% of the properties are occupied by just one or two people, many of whom feel stuck because there are no smaller, more suitable homes to move to within the area.
 75% of people from Knowle West who are on the council house register are waiting for a one or two-bedroom home so that they can downsize.